What causes Englewood home prices to fluctuate?

 Over time, the value of a piece of real estate will go up and down.
 Home values appreciate in the long term almost always.
 But, of course, there are no guarantees in real estate.

 When your house appreciates you have a more valuable asset to borrow against, and you make a larger profit when you sell.
-Property values in Greenwood Village rise and fall for various reasons, so how can you be sure what you're buying presently won't depreciate the day after you close?
-It's critical that you go with a REALTOR® in Greenwood Village who is familiar with the factors that drive local prices.
+Property values in Englewood rise and fall for various reasons, so how can you be sure what you're buying presently won't depreciate the day after you close?
+It's critical that you go with a REALTOR® in Englewood who is familiar with the factors that drive local prices.

 Location in a community - Proximity to schools, jobs, and amenities also have a significant impact on all home buyers' choices.
 So these regions often appreciate, or carry their value consistently, year to year.